MichaelCurrin/coding-blog/README.md

 ## Notes

-The [github-pages](https://github.com/github/pages-gem) gem is set in the Gemfile so that a Github Pages theme can be used and so that `site.github` can be used in templates.
-The site still builds to Github Pages without it set in the config.
-But it is added for consistency and in case it is needed for Netlify (running outside of Github).
+The [github-pages](https://github.com/github/pages-gem) gem is set in the Gemfile so that a GitHub Pages theme can be used and so that `site.github` can be used in templates.
+The site still builds to GitHub Pages without it set in the config.
+But it is added for consistency and in case it is needed for Netlify (running outside of GitHub).

 That plugin also includes the `jekyll-sitemap` and `jekyll-feed` plugins.